Skip to main content

 Billing & Plans

 Is there a free tier?
 Yes.
 The free tier includes local inference with no limits.
-Cloud features (device management, federated training) include a generous free allocation.
+Cloud features (device fleet management, rollouts, routing) include a generous free allocation.

 How do I upgrade to Enterprise?
-Contact team@octomil.com for Enterprise pricing, BAA execution, dedicated support, and custom SLAs.
+Contact team@octomil.com for Enterprise pricing, federated learning, BAA execution, dedicated support, and custom SLAs.